What are Tax Free Bonds?

 Government Departments issue tax-free bonds for various projects from time to time.
-Hence, you must keep a track of the upcoming tax-free bonds issue.
-It is beneficial to invest in such bonds at the issue price because as the bond prices rise, it becomes less feasible to invest in them due to lesser interest payouts remaining.
+Hence, you must keep track of the upcoming tax-free bonds issue.
+Investing in such bonds at the issue price is beneficial because as the bond prices rise, it becomes less feasible to invest in them due to lesser interest payouts remaining.

 Why Should You Invest in Tax-Free Bonds?

 Tax-free bonds are a much better option than volatile markets and risky investments if you are highly risk-averse.
 It can help you earn a regular income for an extended period and benefit capital gains.

 Online Fintech platforms like Yubi build a nexus between the investors and the borrowers to carry out transactions smoothly within a highly secure environment.
 With 100% transparency and simplicity, you can easily invest in your favourite tax-free bonds and track your investments in real time.

 How are Tax-Free Bonds Taxed? – Tax Implications on Tax-Free Bonds

 - The interest accumulated from tax-free bonds is considered tax-free if you can hold the bond until maturity.
 Hence, there is no TDS.

 - If the bonds are sold in the secondary markets, the transactions are entitled to tax deductions.